vseventer/Lady/README.md

 Lady
 ====

 Ads bring us money.
+Slow loading pages cost us money.
+Unfortunately, many ad providers still rely on the horribly outdated `document.write(ln)`, causing our browsers to lock while loading.

-However, synchronously loading ads through endless `document.writes` cost us money.
-So, why not load our ads asynchronously?
-Lady defers script execution, either explicitly or implicitly, rendering their output after all other content is loaded. `document.write` is no longer your enemy!
+So, why not combine the best of both worlds?
+Fast and nonblocking loads, together with ads to make some money.
+Lady defers script execution, either explicitly or implicitly, rendering `document.writes` asynchronously after all other content has been loaded. `document.write` is no longer your enemy!

-By walking the DOM node by node, Lady is able to insert scripts at the designated position, but at a later time.
+By walking the DOM node by node, Lady is able to insert scripts at the designated positions, but at a later time.
 Instead of staring at a blank screen waiting for a third party server to respond, you can now load all ads asynchronously.
 No more waiting, just making money with ads that work.

 ### Nesting
 Nesting of `document.write(ln)`s is supported.
 Since Lady uses DOM manipulation techniques, they will be rendered where they are supposed to be.
 To make sure all deferreds are rendered in order, Lady uses an asynchronous queue.